smart-on-fhir/smart-health-links/docs/spec.md

 * SHLink Payload stability
   * `.label`, `.exp`, and `.flag` SHALL always work as defined for `"v":1`
     * Any changes to this design will require a new URI scheme, rather than a `v` bump
-  * New properties MAY be introducd without a version bump, as long as they're optional and safe to ignore
+  * New properties MAY be introduced without a version bump, as long as they're optional and safe to ignore
+  * Data Recipients SHALL ignore properties they don't recognize
   * Introduction of properties that can't safely be ignored will require a `v` bump
 * SHLink Payload flags
   * New flag values MAY be introduced without a version bump, as long as they're safe to ignore